Erma4okmi/Erma4okmi/README.md

 ### Hi there, I'm Misha🖖🏼

 ## I am a full stack web/mobile developer!
-- 🇷🇺 I'm from Russia, Nadym
+- 🇷🇺 I'am from Russia, Nadym
 - 👨🏻‍💻 I'am currently working on a social network application!
-- 👨🏻‍🎓 I’m currently learning NodeJS and SwiftUI!
+- 👨🏻‍🎓 I’am currently learning NodeJS and SwiftUI!
 - 🚀 Participant of the first IT-Form of YNAO.
 - ✅ Goals for 2022: Continue learning Android and iOS programming and successfully open a social network.